kadimisetty/ColorThing/README.md

 inability to use a keyboard shortcut to swap the currently edited glyph with the next/previous one assigned to the same color label.
-While this plugin hasn't yet overcome that particular problem, it alleviates it somewhat by providing the ability to keep a better view of the current color labels in the sidebar and making it possible
+While this plugin has yet to finish solving that particular problem, it alleviates it somewhat by providing the ability to keep a better view of the current color labels in the sidebar and making it possible